|

 options?

-compatibility list includes only those cards that we've tested
+hardware compatibility list includes only those cards that we've

 compatible with CommView for WiFi.
 The best way to find out if your

-computer.
-If a compatible adapter is installed, the utility will
+If a compatible adapter is installed, the utility will display its

-running our test utility, make sure that you use the latest driver
+name.
+Before running our test utility, make sure that you use the

-supplied by your computer or adapter vendor.
-Visit their Web site
+latest driver supplied by your computer or adapter vendor.
+Visit

-to download and install the latest driver version.
-This is
+their Web site to download and install the latest driver version.

-important, because the results of the test depend on the driver
+This is important, because the results of the test depend on the

-that you use.
-The newer the driver, the better the chances that it
+driver that is used.
+The newer the driver, the better the chances

 buy a compatible card, as they are not terribly expensive these